tapwork/frozenrefreshcontrol/README.md

 UIRefreshControl should still be active after dismissing the modal viewcontroller

 #Actual Results
-UIRefreshControl does not rotate after dismissing the modal viewcontroller
+UIRefreshControl does not rotate after dismissing the modal viewcontroller.
+But is still visible (frozen!)

 #Version
 iOS 9.0.1